Joel-Nickson/Joel-Nickson/README.md

 - Currently I'm a student.
-- 🌱 I’m currently learning bootstrap and react
+- 🌱 I’m currently learning web-devs and a beginer at hackthebox
-- ⏳ I'm trying to manage time
+- ⏳  Manageing time is hard
 - 🕸 I'll soon start working on cslavia
 - 🌱 GO PLANT SOME TREES AT [TEAM TREES](https://teamtrees.org/) or [ECOSIA](https://www.ecosia.org/)